(800) 989-9020 info@mtelliott.com

 We’re here to answer your preplanning questions

-Our experienced family service counselors host free, informal seminars at halls, churches, restaurants and community centers around Wayne, Oakland and Macomb counties.
+Our experienced family service counselors host free, informal seminars at halls, churches, restaurants and community centers around Wayne, Oakland and Macomb counties, as well as tours and open houses at the cemetery.
 We provide information about preplanning options, including ground and mausoleum burials, cremation, special sections that are available to families to memorialize children, veterans and religious beliefs.
 This is your chance to ask those questions in a casual, comfortable setting.

 How to get started